 Like the World Parliament of Religions, there should be a Southeast Asian Confederation of Religions to promote social action.
 Each Southeast Asian nation should have a federation of religions.
-All these federations can be formed into a larger Confederation of Religions.
-Such organizations can enhance the effectiveness of each religion, in solidarity with others, for social action.
+All these federations can be formed into larger Confederation of Religions.
+Such organizations can enhance the effectiveness of each religion in solidarity with others for social action.
 Religions must come out of their isolation and forge a unity for social action.
-Sometimes religions are represented on the occasion of an inter-religious prayer service.
+Sometimes religions are represented on the occasion of inter-religious prayer service.
 This is not enough.
-Despite the difference of doctrines among themselves, they have the common goal of serving man.
-This common goal is sufficient to lead them to form a Confederation of Religions with a view to work for human wholesomeness in the context of modernization, technology, and urbanization.
+Despite the difference of doctrines among themselves, they have one common goal of serving man.
+This common goal is sufficient to lead them to form a Confederation of Religions with a view to work for human wholesomeness in the context of modernization, technology and urbanization.

-Modernization, Religion, and Culture in Southeast Asia
+Modernization, Religion and Culture in Southeast Asia

 I would like to probe into the role of religion and culture with regard to the quality of life in Southeast Asia in the context of modernization.
 Modernization is a postcolonial phenomenon in Asia.
-After gaining independence from their former colonial masters, the nations of Asia, with their right to selfdetermination, embarked on the course of modernization.
+After gaining independence from their former colonial powers, the nations of Asia with their right to self-determination embarked on the course of modernization.
 Modernization is the fruit of science and technology.
-It includes industrialization, effective means of transport, communications, medical care, time-saving utilities, liberal education, international trade, and so on.
+It includes industrialization, effective means of transport, communications, medical care, timesaving utilities, liberal education, international trade and so on.
 Modernization was expected to improve the quality of life.
 But has the quality of life really improved in these nations?
 What is meant by the quality of life?
-Does it consist only of economic development?
-Although economic development certainly makes a major contribution, there are several other desirable things to improve the quality of life.
-The quality of life has much to do with what it means to be human and what is a good life.
-Does a good life mean only the satisfaction of economic needs?
-No. Man has other needs to fulfill in order to be human.
+Does the quality of life consist only in economic development?
+Although economic development is certainly a major contribution to the quality of life, there are several other desirable things to improve the quality of life.
+The quality of life has much to do with what is to be human and what is a good life.
+Does a good life mean only satisfaction of economic needs?
+No. Man has other needs too to fulfill in order to be human.
 What are they?

 For man to live a truly human life means primarily to live with dignity.
 His dignity and worth as a person should be affirmed.
-This means that he should live a decent life.
-Decency requires the satisfaction of basic needs such as food, shelter, and clothes.
-Decency also implies rights and freedom: the right to life, security, livelihood, education, property, and so on; freedom of thought, expression, and assembly; freedom of belief and opinion; and freedom of mobility, tastes, and pursuits.
-A decent life can be quantitative and qualitative - quantitative insofar as the things people need are measurable; qualitative insofar as people achieve their well-being in terms of relationships, community, freedom, and creativity.
-Amartya Sen speaks of development not merely as economic, but also as contributing to the enhancement of the capabilities of people.
-People have many capabilities, such as to live a healthy life, to develop their talents, to decide freely what is good for them, to pursue careers of their choice, to interact meaningfully with others, to develop their emotions, to be creative, to participate in activities of the community, to be part of decision-making, to work for environmental protection, to promote peace and harmony, and so on.
+This means he should live a decent life.
+Decency requires satisfaction of basic needs such as food, shelter and clothes.
+Decency also implies rights and freedom: right to life, security, livelihood, education, property and so on; freedom of thought, expression, and assembly, freedom of belief and opinion, freedom of mobility, tastes and pursuits.
+A decent life can be quantitative and qualitative - quantitative in so far as the things people need are measurable; qualitative in so far as people achieve their well-being in terms of relationships, community, freedom and creativity.
+Amartya Sen speaks of development not merely as economic but also contributing to the enhancement of the capabilities of people.
+People have many capabilities such as to live a healthy life, to develop their talents, to decide freely what is good for them, to pursue careers of their choice, to interact meaningfully with others, to develop their emotions, to be creative, to participate in activities of the community, to be part of decision- making, to work for environmental protection, to promote peace and harmony, and so on.
 The development of numerous capabilities contributes to the growth of persons and communities.